Welder Visa Sponsorship Jobs in Florida

 Are there any Florida-specific considerations for welders seeking visa sponsorship?

-Florida's Department of Economic Opportunity sets prevailing wage determinations that employers must meet when sponsoring foreign workers, which affects both H-2B and EB-3 petitions.
+Florida's Department of Economic Opportunity sets prevailing wage determinations that employers must meet when sponsoring foreign workers, which affects both H-2B visa and EB-3 petitions.
 Welders with AWS D1.1 structural or D3.6 underwater certifications are particularly sought after given Florida's marine and offshore industries.
 Florida's construction boom along the I-4 corridor also creates demand, but sponsorship in residential construction is rare.
 Industrial, marine, and defense-adjacent roles offer the most realistic sponsorship opportunities.

 What is the prevailing wage for sponsored welder jobs in Florida?